What it measures

 How it's collected

-The collector then attempts to read navigator.userAgentData (Chrome-only) and navigator.languages in separate try/catch blocks, silently catching failures.
-The results are placed in value.engine but never influence the hash.
+The collector also reads navigator.userAgentData (Chrome-only) and navigator.languages in separate try/catch blocks, silently catching failures.
+Those values — along with the raw platform string, maxTouchPoints, hardwareConcurrency, and deviceMemory — are placed in value.engine for debug only and never influence the hash.

 Confidence rules